netrom-source/notator/README.md

 # Fresh Note App

 This project contains a minimal note-taking application written with [Textual](https://textual.textualize.io/).
 The interface lets you type notes in a `TextArea` while an optional countdown timer can help manage your time.
+All interface labels and notifications are in Danish for localization.

 ## Usage